 Design for Mass Timber

 A mass timber designer uses knowledge and principles of feasible fabrication processes, durable design and best practices in the use of large-format timber (mass timber, solid sawn timber, engineered wood products) to create a fabrication-level 3D model of the project.
 The projects require the adaptation of technical construction plans, fabrication data and production sequencing for residential, public, commercial or industrial projects.
-The designer completes a fabrication-accurate 3D BIM model of the structure including connections, screws and integrated penetrations for other trades by coordinating structural and architectural drawings, as well as possible MEP (Mechanical Electrical Plumbing) 3D models supplied by the design team.
+The designer completes a fabrication-accurate 3D BIM model of the structure including connections, screws and integrated penetrations for other trades by coordinating structural and architectural drawings, as well as possible Mechanical Electrical Plumbing 3D models supplied by the design team.

 This micro-credential could be a good fit if you have a passion for mass timber construction and a related background.
 For example: